ElpadoCan/SpotMAX/spotmax/docs/source/features/_background_description.rst

-  The background of those metrics containing the text ``z_slice`` in the column name are calculated from the center z-slice of each spot, while ``local`` means that the background intensities are extracted from the surrounding of each spot (in the z-slice of the spot).
+  The background of those metrics containing the text ``z_slice`` in the column name are calculated from the center z-slice of each spot, while ``local`` means that the background intensities are extracted from the surrounding of each spot (in the z-slice of the spot) using a ring around the spot with width specified in the parameter :confval:`Local background ring width`.